solita/solita.github.com/_posts/2016-10-31-public-tendering-from-a-developers-point-of-view.md

 worse than others.
 My experience is that organisations almost always underestimate the costs of finishing a bad software product or service.
-Like a destructive, hostile employee, a counterproductive, unautomated and unintuitive IT system do enormous damage.
+Like a destructive, hostile employee, a counterproductive, unautomated and unintuitive IT system can do enormous damage.
 It will be hard to get rid of, complicate your processes, make everybody demotivated and _still_ get so intertwined with your business that it is very hard to eliminate.
 Not to mention that in forthcoming procurements, you have to take this old system into account, and prepare for extra work in the